-Join Will Kemp for an in-depth discussion in this video Simplifying shapes, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Simplifying shapes, part of Painting Foundations: Creating Palettes for the Landscape.

 (gentle music)…- [Voiceover] To demonstrate the clean color mixes of summer…I'll be using the size six soft filbert brush,…the wider filbert brush,…a square palette knife,…and some acrylic glazing liquid gloss.…